Research data management (148)#

 Infuerung in FAIR-Prinzipien im Softwarecontext Arbeiten mit git: Pull-requests Aufloesen von Merge-Konflikten Automatisiertes Archivieren von Inhalten nach Zenodo.org Eigene Webseiten auf github.io publizieren

-Tags: Research Data Management, FAIR-Principles, Git, Zenodo
+Tags: Research Data Management, FAIR-Principles, Git, Zenodo, Include In Dalia

 Content type: Slides